 What many fans stated and what I know as well is that it is important to identify with an artist in some way.
 Sometimes it’s their stories which appeal to us because we’ve been through similar things.
-Sometimes we can see ourselves in their personalities.
-And sometimes it’s just because your favourite artist loves pizza as much as you do.
+Other times we can see ourselves in their personalities.
+Sometimes it’s just because your favourite artist loves pizza as much as you do.
 And then when you have identified with your favourite artist, you find people who also identified with the artist and you realise that these are your people and magic happens.
 And when magic happens, happiness happens.

-So next time, you non-fan person, you see someone spend hours on twitter gushing about a singer, then don’t judge them.
-Realise that being a fan is part of someone’s identity and that it is not a matter of not having a personality of your own.
+So next time, you non-fan person, you see someone spend hours on twitter gushing about a singer: then don’t judge them.
+Realise that being a fan is part of someone’s identity.
+It’s not a matter of not having a personality of your own.
 It is a way to learn from others and to grow.
 And if I speak for myself, many of my best memories are from the moments I spent with other fans.